 How digital platforms support patients

 In the complicated world of genetic testing, where procedures like whole genome sequencing or extensive gene panels are involved, the volume and complexity of data can be overwhelming.
 Digital platforms are key in simplifying this complexity.
-They provide a user-friendly interface that enables individuals to understand and contextualise their genetic information, empowering them to comprehend the implications of their genetic findings and engage meaningfully with healthcare professionals.
+They provide a user-friendly interface that enables individuals to understand and contextualize their genetic information, empowering them to comprehend the implications of their genetic findings and engage meaningfully with healthcare professionals.

 A 2020 survey underscored this trend, showing a 35% increase in online health data access since 2019 and revealing that 79% of respondents wanted electronic access to their health records.
-However, as the utilisation of these tools grows, there remains a need to evaluate their impact on genomics education, service engagement, and patient empowerment within the genetics services field.
+However, as the utilization of these tools grows, there remains a need to evaluate their impact on genomics education, service engagement, and patient empowerment within the genetics services field.

 Why healthcare providers are using digital tools